Research

 Using the cell- and molecular biology approaches with mammalian cell culture, genetic mouse models, and human tissue biopsies, the Gaddameedhi Lab investigates the following research questions:

-• What are the biological mechanisms regulating environmental genotoxicity and carcinogenesis via circadian disruption in humans?
+- What are the biological mechanisms regulating cardiotoxicity and carcinogenesis via circadian disruption?

-• What are the molecular interactions between the circadian clock and emerging environmental contaminants- such as endocrine-disrupting chemicals, and how do these interactions impact environmental disease outcomes such as cardiovascular disorders and cancers?
+- What are the molecular interactions between the circadian clock and emerging environmental contaminants (e.g. endocrine-disrupting chemicals) and how do these interactions impact environmental disease outcomes such as cardiovascular disorders and cancers?

-• What is the molecular basis of the circadian clock’s role in the improved therapeutic efficacy against cancers?
+- What is the molecular basis of the circadian clock’s role in the improved therapeutic efficacy against cancers and cardiotoxicity in cancer patients?

 Overall, research from the Gaddameedhi lab provides a mechanistic understanding of the biological clock’s role in ‘gene-environment’ interactions and its impact on environmental disease prevention, toxicant exposures, and therapeutic efficacy.